gilgardosh/community-trip-organizer/PROMPT_PLAN.md

    - Request logging
 2. Implement a basic health check endpoint
 3. Create API route structure following RESTful principles for future endpoints
-4. Set up Jest for API testing with a sample test
+4. Set up Vitest for API testing with a sample test
 5. Create environment configuration for development/testing
 6. Set up a basic error response format as described in section 9 of SPEC.md